 What happens if you experience downtime?
 Or the shipping company you work with becomes too busy?
 In the past, many businesses big and small experienced these kinds of problems on Black Friday, make sure you have proper backups in place in case something goes wrong.

-In 2017 a huge number of stores kicked off sales early, hoping to snap up shoppers looking for bargains.
-Ensure your deals are ready to go early in case you make the decision to start your sale early.
+Over the recent years, many brands have tried to jump ahead of competitors by launching Black Friday sales in advance.
+Ensure your deals are ready to go in good time in case you make the decision to start your sale early.

-Black Friday shoppers are far more savvy than your average customer.
-They are planners.
+Black Friday shoppers are far more savvy than your average customer – they are planners, carefully considering where they should shop.
 So start marketing your Black Friday sales to them weeks ahead of time.

 It’s important you think of your Black Friday as an event rather than just another sale, and the first rule of event marketing is to create a ‘buzz’ of excitement around it.